giscard88/hypothesis-building/README.md

 This repository aims to generate such web of concepts.

-All codes are in the developments, and can be changed any time.
+All codes are in development, and can be changed any time.